braydonf/p2pbox/README.md

 P2PBox - [Try it!](https://promises.2016.nodeknockout.com/)
 =================================================
+Please use a real browser like Chrome or Firefox.

 Send videos, images and files instantly and directly to family and friends with a simple link.
 It's easy to share large files with anyone.
 Secure collaboration made convenient with P2P transfer, your files are sent directly via WebRTC from your web browser to another.